platformer/NLP/README.md

 This is a python notebook exploring the basics of Keras and neural networks in order to label snippets of text based on the emotion they are most associated with.

 You can see the notebook [here](https://github.com/platformer/NLP/blob/main/HW11/hw11.ipynb).

-You can see a pdf the above notebook [here](https://github.com/platformer/NLP/blob/main/HW11/hw11.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/NLP/blob/main/HW11/hw11.pdf).

 You can see the dataset [here](https://github.com/platformer/NLP/blob/main/HW11/data/Emotion_final.csv).